jaredly/jerd/docs/Roadmap.md

 in glsl, varargs become a FixedArray...which I still need to figure out how to represent OH but then, if it then just ends up being `foreach i of values { res += i }`, then I can do loop unrolling! because values has a fixed length.

+... although the much simpler thing is to define a custom operator....

 Should I turn back on call args type-checking?
 I think I'll need to get done-lambda going?
 In order to do that?